 Compare each nation’s propensity to engage in malicious routing activity with various measures of their freedom to determine the degree to which they are correlated.

-Consider whether the finding are significant and determine whether propensity to engage in malicious routing activity is a good predictor of freedom.
+Consider whether the findings are significant and determine whether propensity to engage in malicious routing activity is a good predictor of freedom and vice versa.

 1.4 Report Structure

 This report will begin with a review of the relevant existing research surrounding malicious routing.
-This will help gain a more comprehensive understanding of the current academic reasoning, backgrounds and issues faces in this area of research.
+This will help gain a more comprehensive understanding of the current academic reasoning, background and issues in this area of research.
 The existing research associated with defining and measuring freedom will also be investigated to aid with narrowing the selection of freedom indexes to the most relevant for this topic.

 A nation’s freedom can be measured in a wide variety of different ways, each resulting in a different freedom index.
 Before any research is conducted into malicious routing, the report will cover the various definitions of freedom and determine which indexes are most applicable when correlating with malicious routing.
 The primary index to be considered will be the Freedom House, Freedom of the Net Index [9].
 This index will also function as a prediction for the most closely correlated index and will also help determine whether the best predictor of internet freedom is a nation’s propensity to conduct malicious routing activity.

 The main section of the report will focus on the technical aspects of malicious routing in defining its component elements, examining the nations that partake in it and finding any correlations with freedom.
-This will begin by accurately defining what actions and policies malicious routing comprises of.
-Then a table of nations that partake in malicious routing will be built, holding information about the activities of each nation, as well as a standardised numerical score for each nation based on the amount of malicious routing behaviour that said nation conducts.
+This will begin by accurately defining what actions and policies can be considered as part of malicious routing behaviour.
+Then, a table of nations that partake in malicious routing will be built, holding information about the activities of each nation, as well as a standardised numerical score for each nation based on the amount of malicious routing behaviour that said nation conducts.
 Once the table has been created and the ranks calculated, it will then be possible to contrast malicious routing behaviour with freedom to determine if any correlations are present.

-Depending on the results from the correlations, there may be clear connections between certain kinds of malicious routing behaviour and freedom.
+Depending on the results of the correlations, there may be clear connections between certain kinds of malicious routing behaviour and freedom.
 This next section will examine trends seen across the data as well as stand-out and edge cases.
 This will be followed up with the ‘findings’ chapter that will contain a careful analysis of the results and a critical review of the methods used.
 Finally, the report will end with conclusions based on the research and a discussion of the limitations and lessons learnt, as well as any possible future work.

 Chapter 2